whblondeau/gyre/finding_flotsam.md

 <i>“Well enough,”</i> came Lasirenn’s reply, faint, but growing clearer. <i>“Well enough… Have you learned not to traffic with horrible sickfish shark?
 You like those shark cults, eh?”</i>

-<i>Not in the least, no.</i> Eastwind recalled with a sick sensation what it had been like to take the Crew Oath and to swear by the Shark God.
+Eastwind recalled with a sick sensation what it had been like to take the Crew Oath and to swear by the Shark God.
 Shamed, she let that memory flow to Lasirenn.

 <i>“Arusimaté.
 He and I, we have battled down the centuries.
 We hate one another dearly… I understand you couldn’t avoid this.
 But don’t ever fuck up like this again.”</i>

 Tears streamed down Eastwind’s dark face. <i>Thank you, Lasirenn.
-Never leave you again, me.
-The wild clouds, like brooms and feathers, flared out around the setting sun.</i>
+Never leave you again, me.</i> The wild clouds, like brooms and feathers, flared out around the setting sun.

 “Your hair is so beautiful,” she whispered aloud.